ashaine16/nft-marketplace/README.md

 - npm run dev

 ## Configuration
 To deploy to Polygon test or main networks, update the configurations located in hardhat.config.js to use a private key and, optionally, deploy to a private RPC like Infura.
-(Note: Do **NOT** use a Private Key from a Wallet you have funds in, create a throwaway wallet and use the PK of that instead)
+(Note: Do **NOT** use a Private Key from a wallet got funds in, make a scrap meta mask wall)

 ```
 require("@nomiclabs/hardhat-waffle");